jndiogo/sibila/docs/what.md

 ## With model management

-Create models from simple names instead of having to track model configurations, filenames or chat templates.
+Includes a Models factory that creates models from simple names instead of having to track model configurations, filenames or chat templates.

 ``` python
 local_model = Models.create("llamacpp:openchat")